 Did I mention the market really isn't that big?
 As they say, variety is the spice of life.
 I bought some salad mix, cucumber, and some strawberries.
 After consulting my map I decided I'd head to Angaston and then work my way west and then back south to Gawler.
 Angaston was a nice little town, this was one of my favorite little gems I stumbled upon.

 I also found this old church that was turned into an antique shop - there were tons of neat, old things in there.
 From Angaston I decided to head to Luhrs Cottage in Light Pass.
 The cottage is a restored and authentically furnished German cottage built in 1845.
+Much like Western PA, there is a lot of German heritage in this area of Australia.
+After the cottage I headed to Maggie Beer's Farm and Shop in Nuriootpa.
+Maggie Beer is a famous Australian cook, food author, restaurateur and food manufacturer. *Later in the day while flipping through channels I saw her as a judge on some cooking show.

 Tons of farm products for sale - you could sample some of the items and even have a lovely lunch there as well.
 I did sample some of the quince jelly and it was quite tasty.
 Moving right along, I decided since it was such a lovely day it was perfect for driving down Seppeltsfield Road (or Palm Avenue).